George Anton Kiraz, Ph.D.

 In 1996, George became a research scientist at Bell Laboratories, NJ, where he worked on speech technology.
 In 2000, he was hired by Nuance Communications, a speech technology startup, to help establish and lead a New York branch of the company.
 This gave George tremendous experience in management, but was short lived due to the stock market crash of 2001.

 Already a published author, George co-founded Gorgias Press along with his wife Christine in 2001.
 The press was announced to the public in the summer of 2001 at the Leiden Peshitta conference, and later to a larger public in November 2001 with 10 books in the Press’s catalog.
-Within a short period of time, the press grew at a rate of publishing 70 titles per year.
+Within a short period of time, the press grew at a rate of publishing about 50 titles per year.

 George is married to Christine and together they have three children, Tabetha Gabriella, Sebastian Kenoro and Lucian Nurono.
 In his free time (whatever is left of it), George directs Beth Mardutho, The Syriac Institute.
 His hobbies include collecting printed types, reading, and writing.